 What is a contingency fund meaning?

-A contingency fund is savings set aside specifically to cover unexpected emergencies or other urgent needs that disrupt your regular finances.
+A contingency fund is a pool of savings set aside specifically to cover unexpected emergencies or other urgent needs that disrupt your regular finances.
 This dedicated reserve provides financial protection and stability when faced with unplanned expenses.

 Why is having a contingency fund important?